betheden/greek-grammar/content/case_dative.rst

 But they had no child

 Note:  In this instance, our smooth translation drops the indirect object of possession.
 It is awkward to say “And there was not to them a child.”
 The sentence is entirely rephrased to result in a smooth translation.

 Dative -Locative (location)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  *	Locative of place - The dative case is may be used to indicate the location (or place) of an object in the physical world.
+  *	Locative of place - The dative case may be used to indicate the location (or place) of an object in the physical world.
   *	Locative of Sphere - When this place is more metaphorical or logical, it is referred to as the Locative of Sphere
   *	Locative of Time -  The dative case may also be used to indicate the location of an object in time.